caseyscarborough/caseyscarborough.github.io/README.md

 $ git clone https://github.com/caseyscarborough/caseyscarborough.com
 $ cd caseyscarborough.com
 $ bundle install
-$ jekyll serve --watch
+$ middleman
 ```

-Then navigate to [localhost:4000](http://localhost:4000) in your web browser to see the site.
+Then navigate to [localhost:4567](http://localhost:4567) in your web browser to see the site.

 This also generates the static site contents into the _site directory.